 You have every right to feel angry, sad, and confused.
 But I am glad you are trying to push forward for yourself.
 Now you are feeling like you are at a crossroads.
 You are in the last stage of grief.”

 “Now, all of you here know very well that acceptance does not mean in any way, shape, or form that you are okay with the loss.
 No, this is not what acceptance means.
 It just means that you know now that your loved one—in this case, Mia, Leo—is gone physically and is not coming back.
 Now you are trying to create a new life for you and taking the opportunity to go to New York is a chance to learn to start over.
 It is not about feeling guilty.
 I think this will also help you in your quest to heal emotionally, and I know you will get there.”

 As he said this, I knew he was right.
 I am so glad to have found this group and I am happy to have opened up.

-Now to let Dean Array, and then my parents know what I had decided.
+Now to let Dean Array, and then my parents, know what I’ve decided.